-The Mattsons are UCSD alumni, where they studied with heavyweights like bassist Mark Dresser, saxophonist David Borgo, pianist/composer Anthony Davis, pianist/composer Kemau Kenyatta, and percussionist Steven Schick.
+The Mattsons are UCSD alumni, where they studied with heavyweights like bassist Mark Dresser, saxophonist David Borgo, pianist/composer Anthony Davis, pianist/composer Kamau Kenyatta, and percussionist Steven Schick.

 The twin brothers have already established international careers by carving out their own personal instrumental music dynamic.
-Their older brother had a punk band called Cut You Up, but early on their father had introduced the boys to Art Blakey and Lee Morgan.
+Their older brother Micah had a punk band called Kut U Up, but early on their father had introduced the boys to Art Blakey and Lee Morgan.

 Often called surf-jazz because of the highly melodic, reverb-drenched nature of their original tunes, the Mattson 2 create memorable melodies that are often episodic, even cinematic in performance.
 Indeed, one could easily imagine their tunes peppering the soundtrack of a Quinton Tarantino movie.